 Tennis & Pickleball Safety Guidelines

-As of May 15, City of Irvine tennis and pickleball courts have been reopened for singles play and City-led one-on-one instruction during regular operating hours, with safety guidelines in place to mitigate the spread of the coronavirus (COVID-19).
+City of Irvine tennis and pickleball courts have been reopened for singles and doubles play and City-led one-on-one instruction during regular operating hours, with safety guidelines in place to mitigate the spread of the coronavirus (COVID-19).
 The City has adopted guidelines suggested by the United States Tennis Association (USTA) and USA Pickleball Association for safe play:

 - While waiting for courts, please stand 6 feet from entrance and exit gates.